mrakgr/Trading-Journal/journal_2025.md

 I have a lot to gain from the book, and if I can make 10k+ per year from market making that would make it worth the effort.
 Jeffrey Neuman made his first million from doing that, so maybe I should take a hint.

 Thomas and me are influencing each other, and for once I should let myself be influenced.

+4:20pm. > By the end of this chapter, you would have developed significant expertise in pricing and hedging complex derivatives, a skill that is in high demand in the finance industry.

+Really?
+I don't understand why though.
+Black Scholles has existed for decades.
+Anybody can just plug it into Excel.